enemonsieur/offis_repo/PROJECTS/fMRI data analysis/REVISION PLAN.md

 II- ~~Learn deeply all the confusing questions,~~ + ~~Preprocessing step + Image contrast + Clustering coeff~~ (2h)

-III- Rewrite all the questions + All the preprocessing steps + Describe Image contrast (3h)
+III- Rewrite all the questions + A  ll the preprocessing steps + Describe Image contrast (3h)

 IV- (tomorrow):